jupyter/jupyter/docs/source/contributing/dev-contributions/releasing.rst

 Release notes
 =============

-Once all of the issues and pull requests are dealt with, it's time to make release notes.
+Once all the issues and pull requests are dealt with, it's time to make release notes.
 The smaller projects generally have a :file:`changelog.rst` in the docs directory, where you can add a section for the new release.